assaf/sideline/README.md

     setInterval/clearInterval
     sideline
     require
+    _

-And of course `_` to hold the result of the last statement.
+The `_` property hold the result of the last statement.

-You can also add objects to the global context by calling `sideline.with(<object>)`.
+Use `sideline.with()` to add more properties to the global scope.

-## Scratch pad

-Need to try things out that don't fit conveniently in one line?
-Use the scratchpad:
+## Edit code snippets with the scratchpad

+The `.edit` command opens a text editor, and runs the code when you’re
+done:

     $ sideline
     > .show